Great-Sun-Group/credex-core/docs/deployments.md

 3. Run `terraform init` to initialize the Terraform working directory.
 4. Run `terraform apply` to create the necessary AWS resources.

+Note: The default AWS region is set to af-south-1 (Cape Town) in the Terraform configuration.
+If you need to deploy to a different region, you'll need to modify the `aws_region` variable in the `terraform/main.tf` file.

+## Monitoring and Logging

+The application uses AWS CloudWatch for monitoring and logging.
+This is configured in the ECS task definition within the Terraform configuration.

+### CloudWatch Logs

+- Log group: `/ecs/credex-core`
+- Log stream prefix: `ecs`
+- AWS region: af-south-1 (Cape Town)

+To access the logs:
+1. Go to the AWS CloudWatch console
+2. Navigate to Log groups
+3. Select the `/ecs/credex-core` log group
+4. Browse the log streams to find the logs for specific tasks

+### Monitoring

+Consider setting up CloudWatch Alarms for important metrics such as:
+- CPU and Memory utilization of ECS tasks
+- Number of running tasks
+- Application-specific metrics (if pushed to CloudWatch)

+You can also use CloudWatch Dashboards to create visual representations of your application's performance and health.

 ## Troubleshooting

 - If deployments fail, check the GitHub Actions logs for error messages.